SalehAlbuga/swapi/README.md

 ## Usage
 ## Defining APIs
  Defining APIs is easy and fun with Swapi and feels natural with Swift.
-Create an enum that conforms to **APIDefinitionProtocol** and implement the properties as need for your API.
+Create an enum that conforms to **APIDefinitionProtocol** and implement the properties as needed for your API.
 Here an example below:
 ```swift

 import swapi